build-trust/ockam/tools/scripts/release/cdp/cdp_proposal.md

 **Output**: PR of Packaged Fork to Repo

-The `Merge` stage takes the Package Fork and creates a PR back to the primary repository.
+In the `Merge` stage, the CDP commits back any relevant changes from the release process to the main repo `develop` and or `main` branches.

+The integrity of the git commit history needs to be maintained, and the release must reference tags and commits that are visible in the public repo.

 **Tooling**: `git` and `gh`